sunrise-php/docs/docs/packages/sunrise/hydrator/README.md

 ## Context

-The **Hydrator** utilizes type converters that you do not interact with directly.
+The **Hydrator** uses type converters that you do not interact with directly.
 However, there are cases where you may need to influence their behavior, which can be done through **context**.
 There are two types of context: **global** and **operational**.